2017 KUBIAK vs. ADP: The Overrated

 If you're familiar with Football Outsiders, you know that every year we use our KUBIAK projections (available here for a mere $20!) to forecast the upcoming fantasy football season.
 It's an invaluable tool for fantasy football players, who get not just a list of players ranked by total point production, but a fully customizable spreadsheet that can be designed to sort players by almost any scoring system your league might use.
 The spreadsheet also lists where players have been taken in drafts on other web sites, so you can see where KUBIAK rankings differ from conventional wisdom.
 That knowledge can prove even more valuable than the rankings themselves, suggesting not only which players could be most valuable, but also when you're likely to find a steal in later rounds.

-This year, we have partnered with FanDuel to bring our readers a very special offer to reduce the cost of the KUBIAK projections.
+Once again, we have partnered with FanDuel to bring our readers a very special offer to reduce the cost of the KUBIAK projections.
 If you have never played a daily fantasy contest at FanDuel.com before, just deposit $10 into a brand new account and you will get $20 off your KUBIAK purchase.
-You can take $20 off of package deals that feature KUBIAK along with FOA 2016, or you can get KUBIAK on its own absolutely free.
+You can take $20 off of package deals that feature KUBIAK along with FOA 2017, or you can get KUBIAK on its own absolutely free.